jeffgennari/lg24devsecops/README.md

 pull request prior to merging.

 #### Credit
-Credit to Jonathan Woytek for supporting this work.
+Credit to Jonathan Woytek for this exercise.